JonnyBanana/PDF_Scroll_ASCII_Crasher/README.md

 Let's start by analyzing the file that works for the purpose, which is file <a href="https://github.com/JonnyBanana/PDF_Scroll_ASCII_Crasher/blob/main/CASE%20STUDY/PDF_Scroll_Crasher.html">1</a>.</BR>
 Basically, the converter inserts each ASCII character inside a "span" tag.</BR>
-As you can see from the screenshot below some "span" tags are in error, this is because they contain the & character, which in html language is a special character that is used to create other characters, to make a long story short, in the HTML language to use the term & you use the entity code "&amp;", while the & character is used (in combination with others) to display other special characters.</BR>
+As you can see from the screenshot below some "span" tags are in error, this is because they contain the & character, which in html language is a special character that is used to create other characters, to make a long story short, in the HTML language to use the term & you use the entity code "(& amp;)", while the & character is used (in combination with others) to display other special characters.</BR>
 More info here: https://www.whatsmyip.org/html-characters/

 </BR>